tock/tock/doc/Compilation.md

 The kernel is divided into five Rust crates (i.e. packages):

-  * `main` contains the scheduler, definitions for the the process type and traits for drivers, platforms and chips.
+  * `main` contains the scheduler, definitions for the process type and traits for drivers, platforms and chips.

   * An architecture (e.g. _ARM Cortex M4_) crate that implements context